 This being said, to fully understand the title tags, it is worth knowing the meta tags.
-Why we call them “meta titles”.
+Why do we call them “meta titles”?
 A meta is a tag that we add on the <head> of the page’s HTML to describe its content to search engines.
 Inside this header, we will type in the title, description, and other information that is useful for the Google bot to understand what the page is about.

 There are many types of meta tags, apart from the title, such as meta descriptions, robots, canonicals, social meta tags, etc. These appear framed inside a code.Let’s see an HTML code example that includes a title tag:

 Simple, right?
-Now, let’s see how we can make the most of our meta titles.
+Now, you’ll learn how to make the most out of your meta titles.

 What’s the best title tag length?

-Keeping in mind the length of meta titles is very important because Google usually displays the first 50 to 60 characters of a title, so the best option is to keep them below 60 to have 90% of them showing up correctly.
+Keeping in mind the length of meta titles is very important because Google usually displays the first 50 to 60 characters, so the best option is to keep them below 60 to have 90% of them showing up correctly.
 If they’re longer, there’s a chance they will be cut off.